PrintessEditor/getting-started/README.md

 **height**: the maximum height of the thumbnail based on aspect ratio of the document the resulting thumbnail-height can smaller.

-*TIP*: Press the *Create Thumbnail* Button to show a thumbnail of the current Template.
+*TIP:* Press the *Create Thumbnail* Button to show a thumbnail of the current Template.

 > :warning: The thumbnail generation might take a couple of seconds.
 If you request the thumbnail when the buyer clicks **continue** - you need to show an overlay screen and wait for the call to finish before you unload the Printess editor!